linode/docs/docs/websites/cms/install-ghost-on-ubuntu-16-04.md

     When you're finished, save your changes and exit the editor.

-5. Install the npm package **forever**, which will ensure that Ghost runs continuously:
+5. Install the npm package `forever`, which will ensure that Ghost runs continuously:

         npm install -g forever

-6. Run Ghost in production mode using forever:
+6. Run Ghost in production mode using `forever`:

         NODE_ENV=production forever start index.js

-Now that Ghost is running, you should be able to see your blog in a browser by visiting the web address that you entered in your configuration files, in place of `http://example.com`.
+Now that Ghost is running, you should be able to see your blog in a web browser by visiting the domain or IP address you entered into your configuration files.

 ### Complete Setup

 To complete the setup process, navigate to the Ghost configuration page by appending `/ghost` to the end of your blog's URL.
 This example uses `example.com/ghost`.

 1. You should see the following page.
-Click on **Create your Account**:
+Click on **Create your Account**.

     [![Ghost Welcome page](/docs/assets/ghost-welcome-small.png)](/docs/assets/ghost-welcome.png)

-2. Enter the required information to create a user, password, and blog title:
+2. Enter the required information to create a user, password, and blog title.

     [![Ghost create account page](/docs/assets/ghost-create-account-small.png)](/docs/assets/ghost-create-account.png)